 Q: How long does a period of accreditation last?
 A: NLSA is based on a five year cycle.
 You would apply and begin a new self-study in the fourth year of your cycle.

 Q: Could somebody help us decide if NLSA is right for us?
-A: Contact the Mid-South District Mission and Ministry Executive at 901.373.1343 for assistance.
+A: Contact the Mid-South District Executive Director of Schools and Early Childhood at 901.373.1343 for assistance.

 Unique Tennessee Factors in the NLSA Process

 The Mid-South District has its own addendum for schools in Tennessee that provides recognition of the accreditation by the Tennessee State Board of Education.
 If these additional requirements are satisfactorily completed, Tennessee schools will be fully recognized by the State of Tennessee as category 2 schools.
 Please contact the Mid-South District office to obtain the addendum.